 Duncan Bauman of the Globe-Democrat started Old Newsboys Day in 1957.
 This year's campaign date of Thursday, November 20, echoes the dream of his commitment.
 To him, it was not just an event.
 It was a catalyst for community involvement, where individuals from all walks of life — Rotarians, businesses, organizations, high school students, families, friends — could join together for a common goal: to sell a special edition of the newspaper and raise much-needed funds for multiple charities that serve Metro St. Louis' children.

 Funding helps ensure every child in the St. Louis area has an equal opportunity to live a healthy, educated life.
 The fund is often called the "charity of last resort" because small, in-the-trench charities rely on these grants to avoid being at the road's end for supplying necessary items like food, clothing and medical supplies.

-The Suburban Journals assumed stewardship of the Old Newsboys Day project in 1988, shortly after the demise of the Globe Democrat.
-Now celebrating our 58th campaign for kids, Old Newsboys has raised more than $16.5 million to benefit more than 270 local children's charities.
+The Suburban Journals assumed stewardship of the Old Newsboys Day project in 1988, shortly after the demise of the daily Globe-Democrat morning newspaper.
+This year marks the second year with the St. Louis Post-Dispatch at the helm of the campaign.
+Now celebrating its 58th campaign for kids, Old Newsboys has raised more than $16.5 million to benefit hundreds of local children's charities.